Information and Signposting Service

 How we handle your information

 We provide a confidential service and make every effort to safeguard your information.
 You do not have to tell the helpline worker anything you don’t want to, and you do not have to give your name or location.
-Any information you do give to aid the support we offer, but personal information will not be shared with any other organisations without your permission.
+We may record any personal information you do give to aid the support we offer, but personal information will not be shared with any other organisations without your explicit consent.

 We record the details of all enquiries securely and use this information to capture trends and help improve people’s experiences of health and care in East Sussex.
 The records of all enquiries are stored and destroyed in line with our data retention policy.

 The only circumstances in which the helpline will break confidentiality are if we believe there is a risk of harm to you or somebody else.
 We will explain during the call if we feel this is the situation and if we believe that breaking confidentiality is the only option to keep you and those around you safe.